delta Cephei

 Named after delta-Cephei, Cepheid Variables are the most important type of variable because it has been discovered that their periods of variability are related to their absolute luminosity.
 This makes them invaluable as a contributer to astronomical distance measurement.
 The periods are very regular and range from 1 to 100 days.

-The shape of the Cephiad luminosity curve is often referred to as a "shark fin" shape.
+The shape of the Cephiad luminosity curve is often referred to as a "shark fin" shape when plotted as magnitude vs period.
 It should be noted that the smooth curve is an average behavior.
 There is considerable scatter about such a curve, at least in the observations.
-Consider a collection of data posted by the AAVSO from their international database:

 This composite light curve is described as being composed of almost 750 observations from 35 observers.
 Despite the apparent scatter, the long term reproducibility of this pattern has led to a value of 5.366 days for the period of delta Cephei.
 Many Cepheids have periods that are known to the second according to AAVSO.